kseth-official/library-management-system/README.md

 # Library Management System

 This program is a console-based implementation of a library management system in C++.
-It provides a framework to issue, return, and search book records.
+It provides a framework to issue, return, modify, and search book records.

 **Skills**: C++, File Manipulation, Classes, Makefiles, String Manipulation